boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

  - **71,884,867,919** complexity count according to scc rules
  - **2** new bugs raised in scc

+Lets get the elephant out of the room first.
+It was not 10 million projects as the "click bait" title indicates.
+I was shy by 15,000 so I rounded up.
+Please forgive me.

-It took about 5 weeks to download and run `scc` over all of the repositories collecting all of the data.
-It took just over 49 hours to crunch and process the results which was stored in just over 1 TB of JSON.
+It took about 5 weeks to download and run `scc` over the collection of repositories saving all of the data.
+It took just over 49 hours to crunch the 1 TB of JSON and produce the results below.

 ## Quicklinks